nicolas-brousse/simpleValidator/README.md

 Simple Validator - Easy to use validator library for PHP
 ========================================================

 Simple Validator is a PHP library to perform data validation.
 Nothing more, nothing less.
 You don't need to have a full bloated framework or an overkill ORM to validate data.
 This library is intented to be used inside your models.

 Features
 --------

 - Simple and easy to use
 - No dependencies
-- Validators: AlphaNumeric, Email, Integer, Length, Numeric, Range, Required, Unique
+- Validators: AlphaNumeric, Email, Integer, Length, Numeric, Range, Required, Unique, MacAddress, etc...

 Requirements